zzzprojects/EntityFramework-Extensions/docs/pages/api/options/batch-size.md

 {% endhighlight %}

 ## Purpose
-Having access to modify the `BatchSize` default value may be useful in some occasion which the performance is very affected.
+Having access to modify the `BatchSize` default value may be useful in some occasions where the performance is very affected.

-Don't try to optimize it if your application is not affected by some performance problem.
+Don't try to optimize it if your application is not affected by performance problem.

 ## FAQ